Gladstone Investment Corporation (GAINM)'s Financial Results Comparing With Bain Capital Specialty Finance Inc. (NYSE:BCSF) | New Business Observer

 |3.3%

 The shares of both Gladstone Investment Corporation and Bain Capital Specialty Finance Inc. are owned by institutional investors at 4.31% and 30.5% respectively.
-On the other hand, insiders held about 0.2% of Bain Capital Specialty Finance Inc.’s shares.
+Competitively, insiders own roughly 0.2% of Bain Capital Specialty Finance Inc.’s shares.

 Performance